 When is Ascot Ladies Day?

-Ladies Day is always on the Thursday of Royal Ascot, which this year falls on the 21st June.
+Ladies Day is always on the Thursday of Royal Ascot, which this year falls on Thursday 17th June 2021.

 What is Ascot Ladies Day?

 Ladies Day is a perennial favourite of racing festivals all across the world, but Royal Ascot takes the tradition to new heights of elegance and glamour.
 Guests, ladies in particular, are encouraged to come dressed to the nines and enjoy a day of racing in style.
 The practice is thought to have come from Ascot itself originally, either from Queen Anne herself, who founded the racecourse, or from an anonymous poet, who described the Thursday of the Royal Meeting as ‘when the women, like angels, look sweetly divine.’ in 1823.